sinonjs/sinon/docs/release-source/release/fake-timers.md

 - `config.toFake` - *String[ ]* - an array with explicit function names to fake.
 By default lolex will automatically fake all methods *except* `process.nextTick`.
 You could, however, still fake `nextTick` by providing it explicitly
 - `config.shouldAdvanceTime` - *Boolean* - tells lolex to increment mocked time automatically based on the real system time shift (default: false)

-Please visit the `lolex.install` [documentation](https://github.com/sinonjs/lolex#var-clock--lolexinstallconfig) for the full feature set.
+Please refer to the `lolex.install` [documentation](https://github.com/sinonjs/lolex#var-clock--lolexinstallconfig) for the full set of features available and more elaborate explanations.

+*Since `sinon@3.0.0`*

+`var clock = sinon.useFakeTimers([now, ]prop1, prop2, ...)` is no longer supported.
+To define which methods to fake, please use `config.toFake`.

 **Important note:** when faking `nextTick`, normal calls to `process.nextTick()` would not execute automatically as they would during normal event-loop phases.
 You would have to call either `clock.next()`, `clock.tick()`, `clock.runAll()` or `clock.runToLast()` (see example below).
 Please refer to the [lolex](https://github.com/sinonjs/lolex) documentation for more information.